Radiotherapy for Benign Disease - Board Review Summary

 FeaturePractical point

-Best stageEarly active disease with nodules/cords; no or minimal contracture
+Best stageEarly active disease with nodules/cords and no or minimal contracture.

-Useful thresholdBest for Tubiana N or N/I; diminishing value once contracture is >30 degrees
+Useful thresholdBest for Tubiana N or N/I; diminishing value once fixed contracture is >30 degrees.
+A positive tabletop test usually means procedural management is more relevant.

-TechniqueMark nodules/cords on skin; photo-document; treat +1-2 cm; shield uninvolved hand, nail beds, thenar/hypothenar/carpal tunnel when possible
+TechniqueMark nodules/cords on skin; photo-document; treat with 1-2 cm margin; shield uninvolved hand, nail beds, thenar/hypothenar tissue, and carpal tunnel when possible.

 Board pearl: Dupuytren RT is not for fixed mature contracture.
 It is for active proliferative disease where fibroblasts/myofibroblasts are still a radiobiologic target.